 2) Some women who could be great founders don't start startups.

 I realize it's always a bit ridiculous for a guy to talk about what it's like for female founders, but I'm interested in doing whatever I can to help, because the venture business has definitely been unfair to women.
-The women on our team also care deeply about this issue, and in fact can probably do more than I can to address it.
+The women on our team also care deeply about this issue, and can do more than I can to address it.

 For point #1, one of the most consistent messages was that we need to make it clear that we care about the issue and want to fund more female founders.
 So I'll say that now: we want to fund more women.
 And we'll keep saying this in the outreach we do.